axoflow/axosyslog-core-docs/content/docs/chapter-parsers/python-parser/_index.md

 ## The parse(self, log_message) method

 The `parse()` method processes the log messages it receives, and can do virtually anything that you can code in Python.
-This method is required, otherwise {{% productparam "abbrev" %}} will not start.
+This method is required, otherwise {{% param "product.abbrev" %}} will not start.

 The return value of the `parse()` method must be `True`.
-If it returns `False`, or raises an exception, {{% productparam "abbrev" %}} will drop the message.
+If it returns `False`, or raises an exception, {{% param "product.abbrev" %}} will drop the message.

 {{% include-headless "chunk/python-blocks-nvpairs.md" %}}